xai-foundation/sentry/Development.md

   - What has been done
   - How has it been tested
 - Every story links to it's PR for it to be marked as finished
+- Once the PR is approved the PR requester will merge the PR
+- After merge the requester needs to deploy for testing, this can be pushing a tag for creating a release build or pushing a branch to trigger the cloud build (see "Deployments & Releases).
+Not all PRs will follow the same deployment strategy, this should be discussed for each story before starting any updates
-- Once the PR is approved the PR requester will merge and deploy, mark the story as delivered and add info for testing to the story
+- Once deployed mark the story as delivered and add info for testing to the story

 ## Local development